eteasell/SpendingTracker/README.md

 How much can I be spending on the weekends with my friends?
 I've asked myself these questions, and my goal for *The College Student's Piggy Bank* is to make these decisions easier with visuals, goal setting, and recommendations.

+> ## User Stories
+> - As a user, I want to be able to create a new monthly expense and add it to a list of monthly expenses
+> - As a user, I want to divide my monthly income into saving and spending categories
+> - As a user, I want to be able to see an up-to-date amount in my bank account
+> - As a user, I want to see a visual representation of my spending habits
+> - As a user, I want to apply interest to loans that I have given to my friends
+> - As a user, I want to remove monthly expenses from this month's expenses as I pay them